-Novice Grand Champion Showmanship, Rosette Novice Reserve Champion Showmanship, Rosette Junior Grand Champion Showmanship, Rosette Junior Reserve Champion Showmanship, Rosette Intermediate Grand Champion Showmanship, Rosette Intermediate Reserve Champion Showmanship, Rosette Senior Grand Champion Showmanship, Rosette Rule 6.
-Exhibitors are expected to be enrolled in the Fiber Arts project in which they are entered.
-When the exhibit is a sewn garment that also includes one or more Fiber Art techniques (such as knitting, crochet, needle arts, or patchwork and quilting), the determination of what division (Clothing or Fiber Arts) and class in which to enter will be left with the 4-H member.
+Rule 5.
+Identification Labels attached with safety pins (optional at County Fair, but required at State Fair) Type exhibit is a sewn garment that also includes one or more Fiber Art techniques (such as knitting, crochet, needle arts, or patchwork and quilting), the determination of what division (Clothing or Fiber Arts) and class in which to enter will be left with the 4-H member.